Internationally bestselling author? Check.

 This is me.
 My hair is wet.
 I’m not wearing make-up.
 This is normal in Maine.
 I’m not so sure about everywhere else?

-I’ve won a bunch of awards, which is awesome if someone shells out the money when I die so that I get a long obituary or something.
+I’ve won a bunch of awards, which is awesome if someone shells out the money when I die so that I get a long obituary to include them.

 I’m the volunteer public image coordinator for Rotary International for a lot of the United States and Canada.

-And I do a lot of volunteer work with our local theater, children’s hunger programs, Abbe Museum, anti human trafficking organizations and dog rescues.
+And I do a lot of volunteer work with our local theater, children’s hunger programs, Shelter Box, Rotary, a local nonprofit pre-school, Abbe Museum, anti human trafficking organizations and dog rescues.

-I’ve been a gymnastics coach, an on-call firefighter, police dispatcher, newspaper editor, columnist and photographer.
+I’ve been a gymnastics coach, an on-call firefighter, emergency dispatcher, newspaper editor, columnist, sports reporter, and photographer.

 Out of all those things, I like being a quirky writer best.